• Skip to primary navigation

 Instructions

-• Add the chicken and continue cooking until the chicken has been seared (2-3 minutes).
+• Add the chicken and chopped garlic to the pot and continue cooking until the chicken has been seared (2-3 minutes).

-• Add in the spinach and tortellini and continue to simmer for another 10 minutes.
+• Add the spinach, tortellini, and black pepper to the soup pot and continue to simmer for 10 minutes until the tortellini has fully cooked.

-• serve with a sprinkle of grated romano cheese and crusty bread.
+• Serve the soup with a sprinkle of grated romano cheese and crusty bread.

 Nutrition